facebookresearch/ParlAI/parlai/crowdsourcing/tasks/acute_eval/README.md

 If you'd like to evaluate examples from a dataset available in ParlAI directly, simply specify the `task` in the config.
 You can see an example in `task_config/model_config_dataset.json`.

 ### 1b.
-(Optional) Determine the Self-Chat Task You Will Use
+(Optional) Determine the self-chat task that you will use

-If you will be evaluating models via self-chat, you will need to determine the self-chat task you will use to help generate the self-chats.
-This is not so much any work on your part other than identfying a task that is setup for self-chat, i.e., a task that has the appropriate worlds used for conducting self-chat with the models.
-This is not strictly necessary, but you may want to introduce context, e.g. as in `convai2` or `blended_skill_talk`.
+If you will be evaluating models via self-chat, you will need to determine the ParlAI task you will use to help generate the self-chats.
+This is not so much any work on your part other than identifying a task that is set up for self-chat, i.e., a task that has the appropriate worlds for conducting self-chat with the models.
+Optionally, you may want to introduce context, e.g. as in `convai2` or `blended_skill_talk`: this can be specified in the config file with the `'prepended_context'` parameter.

 ### 2. Run `fast_eval.py`